gitlabhq/gitlabhq/doc/administration/operations/speed_up_ssh.md

 By default, all SSH keys are written to one `authorized_keys` file, from oldest to newest.
 The way OpenSSH searches for a key to authorize a user is by doing a linear search.

 This means that a new user (or an old user with a new key) will force OpenSSH to load the whole file and scan through it on every git SSH operation to find its key.
-On top of this, the file is not cached by the OS because it is being written pretty much all the time, which also means that IOPS are wasted here.
+On top of this, the file is not cached by the OS if it is being written to frequently, which would result in wasted IOPS.

 ## The solution